H-4 EAD Expedite Request, RFE Response, and Denial Reasons

 Submit only what's requested — don't volunteer additional information.
 Include a cover letter referencing your receipt number and the specific evidence requested.
 Use the response form provided with the RFE notice, and send via a trackable method (USPS Certified Mail or FedEx).

-Respond within 30 days if possible, even though you have 87.
-Every day your case sits waiting for an RFE response is a day closer to your EAD expiration.
+Respond as soon as the requested evidence is ready.
+Every day your case sits waiting for an RFE response is a day closer to your EAD expiration, but do not substitute a self-selected deadline for the deadline in the notice.

 Free Download